 Celestial Bureaucracy: She's a judge in the "Ministry of Right and Wrong" which runs Heaven and Hell, assigned to a jurisdiction that includes Gensokyo.

 Compassionate Critic: While she certainly seems to want people to be good, her preferred method of encouraging this is to point out all their flaws in great detail.
+This is apparently a trait of all Yama.

 She's Got Legs: Any fan interpretation that does not depict her as a kid depicts her this way.